tqec/topologiq/README.md

 Researchers have found a number of basic "primitive" lattice surgery operations that can be combined to form logical computations.<sup>[18-20, 24-27]</sup> The blocks have been validated as valid instances of surface code operations in an ongoing open-source effort to develop “automation software for representing, constructing and compiling large-scale fault-tolerant quantum computations based on surface code and lattice surgery”.<sup>[28]</sup>

-When you name these "primitives" by reference to both the underlying quantum operations and the coordinate space, the names become "symbolic" in a very mathematical sense:
+When you name these "primitives" by reference to both the underlying topological features of the surface code *and* the coordinate space, the names become "symbolic" in a very mathematical sense:
 - The names can be manipulated using symbolic operations
 - The names can be used to establish potential placements for linked operations
 - The names can be used to ensure the outcome of a lattice surgery is topologically correct.

-The algorithms in this repository use these and other properties of these "primitives" to traverse a ZX graph, place the nodes of the said graph in a 3D space, and devise any operations needed for all nodes and edges to be rendered into a topologically-correct space-time diagram.
+The algorithms in this repository use the topological properties of these "primitives" to traverse a ZX graph, place its nodes in a 3D space, and devise the operations needed to deliver a topologically-correct space-time diagram.

 ## Install
 The goal is to enable usage as a dependency.